MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/2-construct-circuit.md

     | SDA      | SDI (sometimes labeled SDA) | Blue          |
     | SCL      | SCL (sometimes labeled SCL) | Orange        |

-1. Use jumper wires to connect the LED to the GPIO breakout.
+1. Position jumper wires on the breadboard to connect the LED to the GPIO breakout.

     | Connect this...                         | ...to this                           | Diagram color |
     |-----------------------------------------|--------------------------------------|---------------|